-Yet what Lisbon may lack in snow-covered streets and après-ski ambiance, Portugal’s capital more than makes up in rich history, local culture, and authentic community.
+Despite what Lisbon may lack in snow-covered streets and après-ski ambiance, Portugal’s capital more than makes up in rich history, local culture, and authentic community.

-Notably, the capital city seems to radiate an upbeat energy and hopeful mood – in other words, Christmas spirit and Christmas cheer.
+Notably, the capital city seems to radiate an upbeat energy and hopeful mood.
+In other words, Christmas spirit and Christmas cheer.

 Ready?
-Let’s go!
+Vamos, let’s go!

 - Christmas in Lisbon: Wonderland Lisboa